GRAFT: Grid-Aware Load Forecasting with Multi-Source Textual Alignment and Fusion: GRAFT: GRid-Aware Forecasting with Text

 where $U$ is a learnable matrix; $\bar{R}_{r,t}$ and $\bar{Y}^{\text{text}}_{r,t}$ denote the aggregated representations along the half-hour daily dimension (e.g., mean or $R^\star$-based pooling), and $\oplus$ denotes concatenation along the entry dimension.
 Then $\tilde{Y}^{\text{text}}_{r,t}$ replaces $Y^{\text{text}}_{r,t}$ in Eq.~\eqref{eq:graft-core} to complete the final retrieval.
 Leveraging the sparsity of $\alpha$-EntMax~\cite{peters2019entmax}, the gating weights and attention weights can be directly used to generate a “time–source’’ attribution heatmap.

 First, we compute the gating vector $\gamma_t$ for state $r$ and calendar day $t$ according to Eq.~\eqref{eq:gamma}.
 Then, the half-hour attention weights (the $\alpha$-EntMax outputs in Eq.~\eqref{eq:graft-core}) are averaged or weighted-averaged along the daily dimension to obtain the daily contribution of each source.
 The horizontal axis represents time, the vertical axis represents the three sources, and darker colors indicate a higher relative weight of that source in cross-modal retrieval for the day.

-Figures~\ref{fig:heatmap-NSW}–\ref{fig:heatmap-VIC} show the visualizations for the five states, followed by cross-state comparison and analysis:
+Figures~\ref{fig:heatmap-NSW}–\ref{fig:heatmap-VIC} visualize the daily source-gating weights for the five states over the period 2019--2020 (i.e., the training/validation span in Section~\ref{subsec:experimental-setup}), which avoids using any test-year information and covers multiple seasons and event phases.
+The following observations are therefore based on a fixed, pre-test time range rather than a picked segment, and we use cautious, comparative descriptions that can be further supported by quantitative summaries:

 \begin{enumerate} {(\roman{enumi})}